GrishonNganga/Spravy/README.md

 # Spravy

-#### News aggregator that allows users to quickly and eaasily be in the know with reliable and update to date news from across the globe.
+News aggregator that allows users to quickly and easily be in the know with reliable and up to date news from across the globe.

 #### By **Grishon Gikima**